 ATCs.
-I love to create these and try to challenge myself, having moved away from collage and more into hand drawing, painting, and mono-printing.
+I love to create these and try to challenge myself, especially with hand drawn and mixed media work.

 Photography, most especially architectural and industrial decay.
 Boston is the perfect place for wandering and photographing.
 I post all of those pictures to my Instagram.

 Magpie journaling.
 I've just started to get into this in 2017 and I found it to be so much fun!

 Although not considered by many to be a craft (although I do think of it as an art!), I love to cook from scratch and no recipe survives contact with me.
 I'll use them typically as guides for cooking times, but I almost always improve it (in my eyes anyway) or just create from scratch.
 Some of my family and friends' favorites are dishes I just sort of...made up.

 Note: Please do not construe this as a "Wish List" as it is not.
 It is simply a guide for swapping partners for profile-based swaps.
 I do not auto-heart just because you put something from this list into a completely un-related swap package.